Long-time Ricci flow existence and topological rigidity from manifolds with pinched scale-invariant integral curvature: Proof of Theorem

-Now we can gather up the terms in the form of \textbf{I} and restrict $\epsilon>0$ small enough so that the coefficient is negative.
+For the former term, we apply Cauchy-Schwarz, H\"older's, and Young's inequalities \begingroup\allowdisplaybreaks \endgroup Now we can gather up the terms in the form of \textbf{I} and restrict $\epsilon>0$ small enough so that the coefficient is negative.
 Then we can use Cauchy-Schwarz again (but in reverse) to see that

 Now whenever $\alpha>\frac{1}{2}$, we can restrict $\epsilon$ small enough so that

 and if $\alpha>\frac{2}{3}$, $\epsilon$ can be taken small enough so that $C_1(\alpha)=\frac{1}{2}$.
 This proves the result. \end{proof}